Greek radical Tsipras is no working class hero

 While his appeal among Greeks is obvious, foreign politicians view him with scepticism.
 Greece's partners have issued warnings that unless austerity commitments are met, the financial lifeline will be cut off.

 "Foreigners are using a carrot and stick approach with him," an aide said on condition of anonymity.
-"They won't let Greece go bankrupt and will surely hand us the next loan instalment."
+"They won't let Greece go bankrupt and will surely hand us the next loan installment."

 A quick European trip after the May 6 election showed Tsipras's main weakness is in dealing with foreign partners.